alimamulla/Portfolio/Troubleshooting Article.md

 Your account may have been disabled due to violations of Meta's policies.
 Common reasons include:

-- **Sending bulk messages** to many contacts using automation tools.
+- You have sent Bulk messages to many contacts using automation tools.
-- **Sharing spammy advertisements** or overly promotional messages containing multiple links, which can be marked as low-quality content.
+- Sharing spammy advertisements or overly promotional messages containing multiple links, which can be marked as low-quality content.
-- **Being reported or blocked** by customers.
+- Being reported or blocked by customers.
-- **Violating WhatsApp guidelines**, such as:
+- Violating WhatsApp guidelines, such as:
   - Selling prohibited goods and services.
   - Using offensive language.
   - Spreading false news.